Alfred Schnittke

-Alfred Garrievich Schnittke (Note: Альфре́д Га́рриевич Шни́тке, Alfred Garriyevich Shnitke) (24 November 1934 – 3 August 1998) was a Soviet Russian composer.
+Alfred Garrievich Schnittke (Note: Альфред Гарриевич Шнитке.)
+(24 November 1934 – 3 August 1998) was a Soviet and Russian composer.
 (Note: Schnittke is referred variously as a "Russian composer", a "composer of Jewish-German ancestry born in Russia", and "of part German descent, the Russian composer".
 On the complications of his nationality and ancestry, the musicologist Alexander Ivashkin reflected that he was "a Russian composer with a typically German name, born in Russia without a drop of Russian blood, in the town of Engels – once the capital of a German republic in the Soviet Union – of a Jewish (but German-speaking) father and German mother; a composer who has no home country, who is a foreigner everywhere".)
 Among the most performed and recorded composers of late 20th-century classical music, he is described by musicologist Ivan Moody as a "composer who was concerned in his music to depict the moral and spiritual struggles of contemporary man in [...] depth and detail."

 Schnittke's early music shows the strong influence of Dmitri Shostakovich.
 He developed a polystylistic technique in works such as the epic Symphony No. 1 (1969–1972) and his first concerto grosso (1977).
 In the 1980s, Schnittke's music began to become more widely known abroad with the publication of his second (1980) and third (1983) string quartets and the String Trio (1985); the ballet Peer Gynt (1985–1987); the third (1981), fourth (1984), and fifth (1988) symphonies; and the viola concerto (1985) and first cello concerto (1985–1986).
 As his health deteriorated, Schnittke's music started to abandon much of the extroversion of his polystylism and retreated into a more withdrawn, bleak style.

 Biography

 Early life

-Schnittke's father, Harry Maximilian Schnittke (1914–1975), was Jewish and born in Frankfurt.
+Schnittke's father, Harry Schnittke (1914–1975), was Jewish and born in Frankfurt.
 He moved to the Soviet Union in 1927 and worked as a journalist and translator from the Russian language into German.
 His mother, Maria Iosifovna Schnittke (née Vogel, 1910–1972), was a Volga German born in Russia.
 Schnittke's paternal grandmother, Tea Abramovna Katz (1889–1970), was a philologist, translator, and editor of German-language literature.